lukasaristide/shiny-potato/README.md

 **Shiny Potato - an immersive game of potatoes**

 A bubble shooter type of game.
-Shoot colorful potatoes and watch them disappear with a burst of light.
-However, at least three of the same color must be matched for this to happen.
-Additionally, once per few moves new line of potatoes appears and once they touch bottom, game ends.
+Shoot colourful potatoes and watch them disappear with a burst of light.
+However, at least three of the same colour must be matched for this to happen.
+Additionally, every few moves new line of potatoes appears and once they touch bottom, game ends.
 How high can you score?

 Features:
 - high score table
 - customization of overlay
+- animated potatoes of different colours